12 Warning Signs You Need New Windows [Homeowners Guide]

 You might be able to repair a broken window.
 For newer windows or historic windows, this might be a better option.
-Also, if it’s minor like the weather stripping needs to be replaced or the hardware is wonky, those are simple fixes.
-However, if your window sash or frame is warped or broken, it’s almost always better to have it replaced.
+Also, if it’s minor, like the weather stripping needs to be replaced or the hardware is wonky, those are simple fixes.
+However, if your window sash or frame is warped or broken, it’s almost always better to replace it.

 If your double-paned windows get fog in the middle, it means the airtight seal has been compromised, and it’s no longer insulating as well as it should.

 Speaking of window panes, if you have a home built before 1970 that still has its original windows, it has single-pane windows, and those are seriously out of date.
 I don’t mean style-wise, although that is probably true too.
 I mean that we have better technology now.
 Your furniture, rugs, and window treatments will likely fade from the UV rays let in by single-pane windows.
 In addition, single-pane windows are drafty and sometimes unsafe.

 - Sticky Windows

 If your windows are hard to open and close, it means they aren’t working well.
 They may be too cheap, in which case they’re never going to do the job right.
 Or they’re too old and need to be replaced.

 - Refuse to Stay Open

 If you have vertically opening windows that refuse to stay open, this a serious safety hazard.
 It also means the same thing as windows that won’t open or close.
 They are too cheap or too old.

 If you can feel a cold draft in winter or if it’s much hotter by the windows in summer, they may not be providing enough insulation from the weather.
 Although caulking and weatherproofing can be a stop-gap measure, rest assured that quality windows will not be drafty.
 It’s time to get new ones.